-Cut a paper heart approximately 3½ inches by 3¾ inches from the 4-inch square of computer paper.
-Use a pencil to mark dots around the edge of the heart, about a ¼-inch apart.
+Cut a paper heart approximately 3½" x 3¾" from the square of computer paper.
+Use a pencil to mark dots around the edge of the heart, about a ¼" apart.

 2. Measure, Snip, Fold

-Before you start creating the card itself, first determine the size you want the final card to be.
-For example, we want our card to be 5 inches tall and 4 inches wide.
+Before you start creating the card itself, first determine the final size you want it to be.
+(Ours is 5" tall x 4" wide.)

 3. Punch It

-Open the card up.
-Use a piece of removable tape (Washi tape is our go-to here) and secure the paper heart to the center panel.
+Open the card so the back side faces up.
+Use a piece of washi tape to secure the paper heart to the center panel.
 Place the fun foam underneath.
-Keep in mind: You are now looking at the back side of your card's cover.

 Use a thumb tack to punch small holes around the heart, following the marks you made in step 1.
-Once you've punched all the way around the perimeter, remove the heart.
+Once you've punched all the way around the perimeter, remove the paper heart template.

 4. Make the Center Point

-On the front of the card, use the pencil to mark a small dot about a third down from the heart's top.
-Make sure to get it as centered as possible.
-Push the pencil point straight through the hole.
+On the front of the card, mark a small dot about ⅓ of the way down from the heart's top.
+Make sure it's as centered as possible, then push the pencil point straight through the hole.